SCESoc/knowledge-base/README.md

-# knowledgebase
+# knowledge-base
 A repository of knowledge.

 "If you have knowledge, let others light their candles in it" - Margaret Fuller